 The following table sets forth information regarding our executive officers and directors as of March 15, 2013.
 Our board of directors is elected annually and each director holds office until his successor has been duly elected, except in the event of his death, resignation, removal or earlier termination of his office.
-Our bye-laws provide for, among other things, the election of our board of directors is Century House, 16 Par-La-Ville Road, Hamilton HM 08, Bermuda.
+Our bye-laws provide for, among other things, the election of our board of directors on a staggered basis.
+The business address of each of our executive officers and non-management directors is Century House, 16 Par-La-Ville Road, Hamilton HM 08, Bermuda.